Decoupling to Beat the Additional Buyer’s Stamp Duty

 Decoupling and Part-Purchase

 One method for a couple to avoid paying ABSD on a second residential property purchase is to do what is known as a decoupling and part-purchase of the ownership of the first property.
-This essentially involves removing one spouse from the ownership of the first property.
+This involves separating a couple’s ownership status of the property by removing one spouse from the ownership it.
 That way, he or she can buy a new property without paying ABSD for what is a second property owned by the couple.
-What does this entail?
+This entails:

 Transfer of ownership through a Sale and Purchase: This works exactly the same way as a normal sale and purchase.
 A sale and purchase agreement will have to be signed by the parties, and the agreement will have to be stamped.